-On June 20, 2011, the Internet Corporation for Assigned Names and Numbers (ICANN) unleashed a new era of competition designed to create a more accessible, secure and innovative Internet.
+In 2011, the Internet Corporation for Assigned Names and Numbers (ICANN) unleashed a new era of competition designed to expand the possibilities of Internet domain names and create a more accessible, secure and innovative Internet.

-Between January 12 and April 12, 2012, ICANN is allowing representatives from any city or region in the world to apply for a unique dot Region or dot City Top-level Domain (TLD).
-A TLD is the suffix that is “right of the last dot” in an Internet address, as in the “gov” in www.phila.gov, or “org” in www.ICANN.org,or “info” in www.Afilias.info.
+In 2012, representatives from any city or region in the world were able to apply to own a unique “generic Top Level Domain” (gTLD).
+A TLD is the suffix that is “right of the last dot” in an Internet address, as in the “gov” in www.phila.gov, or “org” in www.ICANN.org or “info” in www.Afilias.info.
 This means, for example, that authorized New York representatives can apply for “.nyc” or the Rocky Mountain region for “.rockies” or Dakar for “.dakar”, and so on.

 If you’re a city official, a trusted advisor, or even an interested citizen, you have come to the best place on the Web to learn about dot City TLDs and to learn the answers to such questions as: